As we head on down the tracks and into the weekend, it's open line Friday and the Rush Limbaugh program.

 Okay, they can declare victory today.

-They can declare victory and get out any time you want.
+They can declare victory and get out anytime you want.

-We have audio sound bites on this.
+We have audio soundbites on this.

-First up, Dennis Kucinich on CNN's inside politics.
+First up, Dennis Kucinich on CNN's Inside Politics.

-I mean, just in a from a from a standard tactical position.
+I mean, just from a standard tactical position, what is wrong with this?

 Forget the politics of it.

-I don't care what the politics.
+I don't care about the politics.

 You set a date certain that you're going to start withdrawing people out of there.